Takeoff (rapper): 2008–2018: Early work with Migos

 Migos' second studio album, Culture, was released on January 27, 2017, debuting at number 1 on the US Billboard 200, moving 131,000 album-equivalent units, including 44,000 copies sold, during its first week of release.
 The album went on to achieve platinum certification in the country in July 2017.
 The group's third album, Culture II, was released on January 26, 2018.
 It became Migos' second album to debut at number 1 on the Billboard 200, moving 199,000 equivalent units, including 38,000 copies sold, in its first week of release.

 2018–2021: The Last Rocket and later Migos work

 Following the release of Culture II, on October 23, 2018, Takeoff announced an upcoming solo project titled The Last Rocket to be released the following month.
 Two days after the announcement, he released his first single off the album, "Last Memory", along with the music video.
 The album was released on November 2, 2018.

 The fourth Migos album, Culture III, was released on June 11, 2021.
 This would be the final Migos album released during Takeoff's lifetime.

 2022: Friction within Migos and Only Built for Infinity Links

-In October 2022, rumors surrounding a possible disbandment of Migos arose, based on reports that Quavo's ex-girlfriend Saweetie had slept with Offset.
+In October 2022, rumors surrounding a possible disbandment of Migos arose, based on reports that Quavo's ex-girlfriend Saweetie and Offset slept together.
 Following this, Quavo and Takeoff released a collaborative album titled Only Built for Infinity Links on October 7, 2022, 25 days before Takeoff's death.